-- 1. I attend every day and I am on time. - 2.
-I am smartly dressed in academy uniform with the correct equipment. - 3.
-I always try my hardest to learn. - 4.
-I always do as I am asked, the first time I am asked. - 5.
-I am in the right place at the right time doing the right thing. - 6.
-I take pride in the presentation of my work. - 7.
-I commit to disruption free learning. - 8.
-I respect others, their opinions and their personal space. - 9.
-I always take pride in and respect my environment.
+- 1. I show ambition by attending every day and being on time. - 2.
+I show respect by being smartly dressed in academy uniform with the correct equipment. - 3.
+I show determination by always trying my hardest to learn. - 4.
+I show respect by always doing as I am asked, the first time I am asked. - 5.
+I show respect by being in the right place at the right time doing the right thing. - 6.
+I show determination by taking pride in the presentation of my work. - 7.
+I show respect by committing to disruption free learning. - 8.
+I respect others, their opinions and their personal space.

+I show respect by always taking pride in and respect my environment.